HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialcard.md

 ### <a id="properties-customanimation"/>**CustomAnimation**

 Gets or sets a custom animation to be executed when card is clicked.
- The default value is null.
  This is a bindable property.

 Property type: ICustomAnimation<br>

+Default value: null

 <br>

 ### <a id="properties-shadow"/>**Shadow**

 Gets or sets the shadow effect cast by the element.
-This is a bindable property.
  This is a bindable property.

 Property type: [Shadow](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.shadow)<br>